rizkjackson/CBC-website/content/people/index.md

 * **Ritu Roy**, MSc, is a staff scientist at the UCSF Helen Diller Family Comprehensive Cancer Center.
 Mrs. Roy has a Master's degree in Computer Science from Dibrugarh University, India and the same in Biostatistics from UC Berkeley.
-As a computational biologist, she has ten years of experience in analysis of high-throughput genomic data at UCSF.
+As a computational biologist at UCSF, she has ten years of experience analyzing high-throughput genomic data.
 Prior to coming to UCSF, she was a software engineer for seven years.
 [Contact Ritu](/contact/index.html)

 * **Henrik Bengtsson**, PhD, is an Assistant Professor in Residence in